emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 --- abstract

 This document defines two optional extensions to the Constrained Application Protocol (CoAP): the Echo option and the Request-Tag option.
-Each of these options when integrity protected, such as with DTLS or OSCOAP, protects against certain attacks on CoAP message exchanges.
+Each of these options when integrity protected, such as with DTLS or OSCORE, protects against certain attacks on CoAP message exchanges.

 The Echo option enables a CoAP server to verify the freshness of a request by requiring the CoAP client to make another request and include a server-provided challenge.
 The Request-Tag option allows the CoAP server to match message fragments belonging to the same request message, fragmented using the CoAP Block-Wise Transfer mechanism.
 This document also specifies additional processing requirements on Block1 and Block2 options.